jack126guy/online-pony-events-covid-19/README.md

 Timestamps use an "almost ISO 8601" format for convenience.
 To get an ISO 8601 timestamp, replace the space with a "T" and optionally add a "Z" at the end to indicate that it is UTC.

+Some conventions have only announced dates and not actual times.
+In these cases, only the date is present to reflect the inherent ambiguity.
+Importantly, a date alone does not mean "sometime between 00:00 and 23:59 UTC."

 ## License

 All information in this dataset is dedicated to the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 (A copy is available in `LICENSE.txt`.)
 By contributing additional information you agree to the same dedication for your contributions.